KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/final_overview_for_grant.md

 ⸻

-## 3. ✦ Contents of the Notion Space
+## 3. ✦ Contents of the GitHub Repository
-Each section of the Notion space is designed to be clear, evidence-based, and layered — integrating science, metaphysics, and practical tools.
+Each section of this GitHub repository is designed to be clear, evidence-based, and layered — integrating science, metaphysics, and practical tools.
 Key pages include:

 → **Overview Page**
 Written in first person, detailing intention, authorship, timeline, calibration, and gratitude toward Grant and the Codex.